wmde/wbaas-deploy/k8s/jobs/README.md

 This builds and submits a kubernetes job to flush a given wiki's job queue in batches of a thousand.

 The job is built from a combination of `runAllMWJobsJob.yaml` and the container env variables and image are taken from the running backend mediawiki pod.

+## rebuildQuantityUnits.sh
+Uses the ENV `WBS_DOMAIN`, `WBS_UNIT_FROM` and `WBS_UNIT_TO`

+This builds and submits a kubernetes job to change unit quantities from one prefix to another.

+The job is built from a combination of `rebuildQuantityUnitsJob.yaml` and the container env variables and image taken from the running backend mediawiki pod

+For example run `WBS_DOMAIN="wikifcd.wikibase.cloud" WBS_UNIT_FROM="https" WBS_UNIT_TO="http"  ./rebuildQuantityUnitsJob.sh`